 - Visit your friends

-- Avoid excessive use of devices like cell phone, TV
+- Avoid excessive use of devices like cell phones, and TV

 - Have some time for spiritual activities